Geeklog-Core/test-framework/README.txt

     This test package is designed to work with or without a Geeklog install.
 It does this by using the configuration paths you specified in the installation, and by using a XML version of Geeklog's SQL database.
 To write tests for a file requiring database calls, first ensure that default.xml exists (in testpackage/files/databases).
 This is the XML version of Geeklog's database, as appears after a fresh install.
 The class that handles the operations (done with simpleXML and xPath) on the database is xmldb.class.php, under testpackage/files/databases.

     You can use xmldb.class.php in three steps.
-    1. Require config.php, e.g: require_once 'config.php'.
+    1. Require tst.class.php, e.g: require_once 'tst.class.php'.
 You should be doing this anyway.
-    2. Require the file, e.g: require_once getPath('tests').'/files/databases/xmldb.class.php'.
+    2. Require the file, e.g: require_once Tst::$tests.'/files/databases/xmldb.class.php'.
     3. Create an object, e.g: $this->xml = new Xmldb;
     4. Call the function you want, providing the database you want to load as the parameter, e.g: $_CONF = $this->xml->get_CONF('database').
 If you don't specify a database, it will load default.xml.